Basssiiie/OpenRCT2-RideVehicleEditor/README.md

 ---

 ## Building the source code

+This project is based on [wisnia74's Typescript modding template](https://github.com/wisnia74/openrct2-typescript-mod-template) and uses [Nodemon](https://nodemon.io/), [ESLint](https://eslint.org/) and [TypeScript](https://www.typescriptlang.org/) from this template.

 1. Install latest versions of [Node](https://nodejs.org/en/) and [npm](https://www.npmjs.com/get-npm).
 2. Clone it anywhere to your PC.